ekumenlabs/AndroidStreamingClient/README.md

 Keep in mind that, as libstreaming-examples uses libstreaming as a dependency, <br>
 you may want to clone libstreaming inside libstreaming-examples folder.<br>

-* Import the examples project in your favorite Android IDE.
+* Import the examples project in your favourite Android IDE.

 If using Android Studio, you should import example4 as a module in a project. <br>
 Android Studio will automatically create a build.gradle file for each imported <br>